unosquare/swan/README.md

 #### Example 2: Reading a CSV file

-From a csv file you can read and load the information to a generic list.
+From a CSV file you can read and load the information to a generic list.

 ```csharp
 // The list of object to be written as CSV